ktsu-dev/ByteSizeDotnet/project-12-asset-manager/README.md

 ## Building on Previous Projects

-This project completes Phase 3 by integrating all architectural patterns:
+This project integrates architectural patterns from previous projects:

-- **Projects 1-8**: All foundational skills in advanced architectural context
+- **Projects 1-8**: All foundational skills applied in advanced architectural context
 - **Project 9**: Dependency injection for asset system components
 - **Project 10**: Factory patterns for asset creation
 - **Project 11**: Observer patterns for asset events